hayden-u/recipe_parsizer/README.txt

 Recipe Parsizer README
-Callum Bondy, Helena Guarjardo, Hayden Ufberg
+Callum Bondy, Helena Guajardo, Hayden Ufberg

 To run our Recipe Chatbot, simply install the requirements.txt file with "pip install -r requirements.txt" You will need to be on Python 3.10 or lower in order to run the program.